kimconrad/world-weather-analysis/README.md

 # world_weather_analysis
 Module 6: WeatherPy

-Importing weather data from OpenWeather API, creating map layers for vacation destinations and itinerary using GMaps API
+Import weather data from OpenWeather API, create map layers for vacation destinations and itinerary using GMaps API.

 ------------------------------
 # Overview of Project
-Creating map layers and markers using API calls from OpenWeather and Google Maps.
+Create map layers and markers using API calls from OpenWeather and Google Maps.

 ## Project Tasks
 Create following resources: